‘An incredibly important and empowering read’ Natasha Ngan, author of Girls of Paper and Fire

 No one speaks of the grace year.

 We're told we have the power to lure grown men from their beds, make boys lose their minds, and drive the wives mad with jealousy.
-That's why we're banished for our sixteenth year, to release our magic into the wild before we're allowed to return to civilization.
+That's why we're banished for our sixteenth year, to release our magic into the wild before we're allowed to return to civilisation.

 But I don't feel powerful.